joeycarter/atlas-plots/README.md

 [![Documentation Status](https://readthedocs.org/projects/atlas-plots/badge/?version=latest)](https://atlas-plots.readthedocs.io/en/latest/?badge=latest)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/atlasplots)

+---

+:warning: **I am no longer actively maintaining ATLAS Plots.** If you find a bug, please feel free to open an issue or a pull request and I will get to it as soon as I can.
+Thank you for your continued interest!

+---

 **ATLAS Plots** provides a simple interface to produce plots in [ROOT](https://root.cern/) following the standard [ATLAS](https://atlas.cern/) style guidelines.
 It uses [matplotlib](https://matplotlib.org/)-like syntax and idioms while still giving access to the underlying ROOT objects.

 **Behold, the simplicity of ATLAS Plots:**